Animal welfare in the United Kingdom: Animal testing

-UK animal testing legislation is regarded as the strictest in the world.
 The Animals (Scientific Procedures) Act 1986 (ASPA) regulates the conditions under which animal testing can occur in the UK.

 Those applying for a licence must explain why such research cannot be done through in vitro (non-animal) methods.
 All research projects must pass an ethical review panel set by the Home Office, which aims to decide if the potential benefits outweigh any suffering for the animals involved.

 Primates, cats, dogs, and horses have additional protection over other vertebrates included in the Act.
 Revised legislation came into force in January 2013.
 This has been expanded to protect "all living vertebrates, other than man, and any living cephalopod.
 Fish and amphibia are protected once they can feed independently and cephalopods at the point when they hatch.
 Embryonic and foetal forms of mammals, birds and reptiles are protected during the last third of their gestation or incubation period."

 The definition of regulated procedures was also expanded: "A procedure is regulated if it is carried out on a protected animal and may cause that animal a level of pain, suffering, distress or lasting harm equivalent to, or higher than, that caused by inserting a hypodermic needle according to good veterinary practice."
 It also includes modifying the genes of a protected animal if this causes the animal pain, suffering, distress, or lasting harm.
 The ASPA also considers other issues such as animal sources, housing conditions, identification methods, and the humane killing of animals.